-To obtain a prospectus, offering statement, if applicable for the fund, fund fact sheet or Investment Return Fact Sheet go to Colleague Connect

-(https://colleagueconnect.mmc.com), click Career & Rewards, select Career & Rewards Forms/Documents under Resources and then click MMA 401(k) Savings & Investment Plan under Investment & Retirement or call the EMPLOYEE SERVICE CENTER at +1 866 374 2662.
+To obtain a prospectus, offering statement, if applicable for the fund, fund fact sheet or Investment Return Fact Sheet, if you are an active employee, go to Colleague Connect (https://colleagueconnect.mmc.com), click Career & Rewards, select Career & Rewards Forms/Documents under Resources.
+Then click MMA 401(k) Savings & Investment Plan under Investment & Retirement.
+You can also call the Employee Service Center at +1 866 374 2662.
 If you make no election, your contributions will be invested in one of the LifePath Portfolios (the LifePath Portfolio that most closely matches your retirement year - based on the Plans' normal retirement age of 65).
 Generally, you may transfer or reallocate your account balance to new funds at any time.